 Can I bring a partner/friend who is not a photographer?

 Of course!
 Not only are our workshops a great opportunity for photographers to capture some amazing landscapes and cityscapes, they’re also a fantastic way to explore a country or region.
 Non-photographers are more than welcome to join us at any or all of the shooting locations (and they often find they enjoy taking photos themselves, too).
 Activities are also available in each location for non-photographer friends and partners if they choose to take some time out, and we provide itineraries in advance to help with planning.

-Please let us know how you would like your accommodation configured (two beds or one double) after booking.
+Please let us know how you would like your accommodation configured (two beds or one king) after booking.

 What, exactly, will I learn?

-You will learn about light, filters, your own equipment, trip planning, “what not to do” (as well as what exactly to do) in certain situations and also have time with other like-minded individuals who want to improve their photography through sharing and debating ideas.
+You will learn about light, filters, your own equipment, trip planning, “what not to do” (as well as what exactly to do) in certain situations and also have time to share and debate ideas as you review images together along the way.